-State Goals: In January 2019, two days after his inauguration, Governor Pritzker issued Executive Order #3 (EO 3) and directed the State to prioritize revitalizing economic growth and creating economic opportunity in communities across the state using a data-informed, demand-driven framework for improving the quality of the State's workforce.
-Since then Illinois has continued to learn from the past to chart a new course for the economy.
+State Goals: In response to a Governor's Executive Order 3 in January 2019, Illinois has continued to learn from the past to chart a new course for the economy.
 We must scale up practices that have proven effective, re-engineer those that have not delivered on promised success, and abandon those with little to no return.
 Six lessons learned will help guide our path forward and form the basis for the statewide goals that follow:

-• Workforce development efforts must support the industries and occupations targeted at the state and regional levels while responding to the needs of local employers.

-- The skills gap is arguably Illinois' most serious barrier to economic prosperity.
+- Workforce development efforts must support the industries and occupations targeted at the state and regional levels while responding to the needs of local employers. - The skills gap is arguably Illinois' most serious barrier to economic prosperity.
 Building a pool of job seekers and workers with the right skills at the right time is essential. - Our job creation efforts must be statewide and extend to employers of all sizes.
 Effective economic development strategies are needed in urban and rural areas alike.
-Also, twothirds of the nation's private-sector workforce is employed by small business.
-Strategies to stabilize, retain, and grow this bedrock of our economy are urgently needed throughout Illinois. - All investments must generate an acceptable return on investment.
+Also, two-thirds of the nation's private-sector workforce is employed by small business.
+Strategies to stabilize, retain, and grow this bedrock of our economy are urgently needed throughout Illinois.

+- All investments must generate an acceptable return on investment.
 These returns must be measured in terms of the outcomes most meaningful to Illinois residents-such as jobs, earnings, and long-term career prospects. - Programs to prepare individuals for the workplace too often ignore the harsh economic realities of low-income populations.
 Education and training models that offer an "earn as you learn" component enable economically at-risk populations to acquire new skills while supporting themselves and their families.
 For others, support for childcare and transportation can mean the difference between advancing on a career pathway and remaining in poverty. - The system-level change we envision will require that all State agencies with a stake in education, job creation, or workforce development support each other.